-- 13.4.1 As per Code Article 20.4.6, where a National Anti-Doping Organization does not exist, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall be the authority on Education in their country and subject to Articles 4-10 in addition to fulfilling the requirements of Article 11.1. - 13.4.2 Where a National Anti-Doping Organization exists, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall cooperate with their National Anti-Doping Organization and National Federations to ensure that Athletes and Athlete Support Personnel selected to participate in the Olympic/Paralympic Games (or any Event where the National Olympic Committee or, as applicable, the National Paralympic Committee, participates or hosts) shall receive Pre-Event Education as per Article 10.4. - 13.4.3 Where in-person Education takes place, the National Olympic Committee shall use Educators. - 13.4.4 Signatories should acknowledge the broader role that Education can play within their organizations to advance the capability of their workforce through training and professional development initiatives
+- 14.4.1 13.4.1 As per Code Article 20.4.6, where a National Anti-Doping Organization does not exist, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall be the authority on Education in their country and subject to Articles 4-104-11 in addition to fulfilling the requirements of Article 11.112.1. - 14.4.2 13.4.2 Where a National Anti-Doping Organization exists, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall cooperate with their National Anti-Doping Organization and National Federations to ensure that Athletes and Athlete Support Personnel selected to participate in the Olympic/Paralympic Games (or any Event where the National Olympic Committee or, as applicable, the National Paralympic Committee, participates or hosts) shall receive Pre-Event Education as per Article 10.411. - 13.4.3 Where in-person Education takes place, the National Olympic Committee shall use Educators.

-14.0 Roles and Responsibilities of Others
+13.4.4 Signatories should acknowledge the broader role that Education can play within their organizations to advance the capability of their workforce through training and professional development initiatives

-14.1 Athletes and Athlete Support Personnel
+15.0 14.0 Roles and Responsibilities of Others

-- 14.1.1 Athletes have a right to Education as identified in the Athletes Anti-Doping Rights Act.
-Athletes shall make themselves available for Education and actively participate as required to comply with Code Article 21. - 14.1.2 Athletes should advocate for clean sport, act in accordance with the spirit of sport and their values. - 14.1.3 Athlete Support Personnel shall make themselves available for Education and actively participate as required to comply with Code Article 21. - 14.1.4 Athlete Support Personnel should advocate for clean sport, act in accordance with the spirit of sport and their values.
+15.1 14.1 Athletes and Athlete Support Personnel

-14.2 National Federations
+- 15.1.1 44.1.1 Athletes have a right to Education as identified in the Athletes Anti-Doping Rights Act.
+Athletes shall make themselves available for Education and actively participate as required to comply with Code Article 2121.1. - 15.1.2 14.1.2 Athletes should advocate for clean sport, act in accordance with the spirit of sport and their values. - 15.1.3 44.1.3 Athlete Support Personnel have a right to Education and shall make themselves available for Education and actively participate as required to comply with Code Article 2121.2. - 15.1.4 14.1.4 Athlete Support Personnel should advocate for clean sport, act in accordance with the spirit of sport and their values. - 15.1.5 Other Persons subject to the Code should advocate for clean sport, act in accordance with the spirit of sport and their values.
+In addition, they should access relevant anti-doping information to comply with Code Article 21.

-National Federations should support the principle that an Athlete's first experience with anti-doping should be through Education rather than Doping Control.
+15.2 14.2 National Federations

-- 14.2.1 National Federations should consider the role and contribution they can make in the development and delivery of Education Programs. - 14.2.2 National Federations should proactively cooperate with the National Anti-Doping Organization in their country where one exists for the purposes of Education. - 14.2.3 National Federations should enable the delivery of Education by providing access to Athletes and Athlete Support Personnel.
+- 15.2.1 National Federations should support the principle that an Athlete's first experience with anti-doping should be through Education rather than Doping Control. - 15.2.2 14.2.1 National Federations should consider the role and contribution they can make in the development and delivery of Education Programs Activities including the use of Educators. - 15.2.3 14.2.2 National Federations should proactively cooperate with International Federations, and the National Anti-Doping Organization in their country where one exists for the purposes of Education. - 15.2.4 14.2.3 National Federations should enable the delivery of Education by providing access to Athletes and Athlete Support Personnel.

-14.3 Governments
+15.3 14.3 Governments

-- 14.3.1 Governments should proactively enable the development and delivery of Education Programs in line with their commitments under the UNESCO Convention. - 14.3.2 Governments should advocate for the inclusion of Values-Based Education within the school/club or youth sport systems.
+- 15.3.1 44.3.1 Governments should proactively enable the development and delivery of Education Programs in line with their commitments under the UNESCO Convention as per Code Article 22. - 15.3.2 14.3.2 Governments should advocate for the inclusion of Values-Based Education within the school/club or youth sport systems.

-14.4 Regional Anti-Doping Organizations
+15.4 14.4 Regional Anti-Doping Organizations